-Approximately 18,000 foals are born into the closely-related British and Irish racing industries each year, yet only around 40% go on to race.
-Those horses who do not make the grade may be slaughtered for meat or repeatedly change hands in a down ward spiral of neglect.
+Numbers of horses - Approximately 18,000 foals are born into the closely-related British and Irish racing industries each year, yet only around 40% go on to race.
+Those horses who do not make the grade may be slaughtered for meat or repeatedly change hands in a downward spiral of neglect.

-Around 420 horses are raced to death every year the details can be viewed at www.horsedeathwatch.com , if horses have any injuries result to whipping or killing.
-Horses now commonly have bleeding lungs that can kill horses when they breath in there rib cadge just collapses and they die.
+Raced to death - About 420 horses are raced to death every year.
+If horses have any injuries, owners result to whipping or killing.
+Horses now commonly have bleeding lungs that can kill them -- when they breath in their rib cage just collapses and they die.

-Thanks Very much for reading this article, now please sign this petition.
+Thanks very much for reading, now please sign this petition.

 This petition was made by James C. Maxwell.